tonyedwardspz/tonyedwardspz/blog/_posts/2023/2023-03-17-the-city-robbin-has-gone.md

 Sure, some of the tropical varieties look a little bedraggled right now.
 But the coming few months of spring warmth coupled with the recent rainfall means they'll be looking fabulous by summer.
 How long we'll be able to say that. 🤷‍♀️

 Progress must march on.
 There is nothing one can do to affect the situation; that much is clear.
-It would be most foolish to dwell upon it for much longer.
+Only the foolish would dwell upon it for much longer.
+Especially given the sadness elicited during my stroll.

 In a time when many cities worldwide are adding large canopy trees into their streets to provide shade, temperature reductions, a natural habitat, plus air filtration. . .
 Plymouth is moving in the opposite direction.
 While the former wishes they'd planted the trees decades ago - but are forced to do so today - Plymouth has decided to remove the most established and replace them with smaller canopies in the years to come.

 It feels like the wrong choice to me.
 A bit short-sighted.
-I hope the decision-makers know about other future green space regeneration plans that the masses don't, whilst fitting into the national goal of increasing tree cover.
+I hope the decision-makers know about other future green space regeneration plans that the masses don't, whilst fitting the city into the national goal of improving our tree cover.

 Regardless.
 I'm going to miss my Robbin friend.
 He was always happy to see me.
 Or so it felt that way.